Skip to content

 • Heartbeat Tracking: Regular updates maintain service health

-• Shared Storage: Discovery files stored in configurable directory
+• Shared Storage: Registry files stored in configurable directory

 • Graceful Cleanup: Stale entries removed automatically